 Analysis of the long-term dynamics of the studied parameters.
 The linear models that relate the value of a particular parameter to time (years of observation) were fitted to identify long-term linear trends in the dynamics of phenological indicators of species and their abundance, as well as environmental factors for each of them.
 The estimation of linear model parameters was carried out by the least squares method using the lm() function from the stats package (R Core Team, 2019).

 However, due to the very high probability of the presence of temporal autocorrelations in the data, we did not use the standard estimates of the statistical significance of model parameters that require independent observations.
 Instead, we used the permutation assessment based on the “model matrix” approach (Clarke & Gorley, 2006; Legendre & Legendre, 2012).
 To do this, we calculated the matrix of pairwise Euclidean distances between years, based on a time series representing the long-term changes of a given value.
-The second so-called “gradient” model matrix reflected the pairwise Euclidean distances between the numbers of the natural series from 1963 to 2018.
+The second so-called “gradient” model matrix reflected the pairwise Euclidean distances between the numbers of the natural series from 1961 to 2018 (the only exception was Microsetella abundance which was measured from 1965 thus model matrix for this variable was calculated for the natural numbers from 1965 to 2018).
 Next, the Mantel correlation between the two matrices was calculated.
 The assessment of statistical significance was carried out by the permutation method (here and in further cases of permutational significance estimates, 9999 permutations were used).
 Later we used the significance levels obtained in this analysis (the Mantel correlation per-se was not considered further).
-Since in all cases we had to deal with multiple hypotheses (several plankton species included in one analyses or several environmental parametersnumerous), all permutational p-values were adjusted in accordance with the False Discovery Rate monitoring procedure (Benjamini, Hochberg, 1995).
+Since in all cases we had to deal with multiple hypotheses (several plankton species included in one analyses or several environmental parameters), all permutational p-values were adjusted in accordance with the False Discovery Rate monitoring procedure (Benjamini, Hochberg, 1995).

-If the corrected level of significance was below the critical level (in all analysis, the value p = 0.05 was set as the critical level), this was considered as evidence of the presence of a certain directional (upward or downward) trend in the long-term dynamics.
+If the adjusted p-value was below the critical level (in all analysis, the value p = 0.05 was set as the critical level), this was considered as evidence of the presence of a certain directional (upward or downward) trend in the long-term dynamics.
 The trend sign was estimated by the value of the slope coefficient of the fitted linear model.
-The magnitude of the change of the variable over the observation period was estimated by the multiplication of slope coefficient by the duration of observations (57 years).
+The magnitude of the change of the variable over the observation period was estimated by the multiplication of slope coefficient by the duration of observations (57 years, 53 for Microsetella).

-Phenological events and their analysis.
-To identify the factors that influence the phenological events in the seasonal dynamics of the species, canonical correspondent analysis, CCA was applied (Ter Braak, 1986; Legendre, Legendre, 2012).
+Factors, influencing phenology.
+To identify the factors that influence the phenological events in the seasonal dynamics of the species, canonical correspondence analysis, CCA was applied (Ter Braak, 1986; Legendre, Legendre, 2012).
 The “phenological matrix” was used as a dependent matrix, 28 columns of which were formed by key events of each planktonic species (4 key events of 7 species), and the rows were the years of observation.
 The dates of key events (the numbers of Julian days) were given in the cells of the phenological matrix.

 The matrix in which the rows were years and the parameters of the environment were columns (see above) acted as the predictor matrix.
-However, since phenological events in the life of plankton can be regulated not only by abiotic environmental parameters, but also by biotic interactions with other members of the plankton community, we also included abundance of species in the predictor matrix (values were transformed using log(x+1)).
+However, since phenological events in the life of plankton can be regulated not only by abiotic environmental parameters, but also by biotic interactions with other members of the plankton community, we also included abundance of species (total population abundance in the productive layer 0-25 m) in the predictor matrix (values were transformed using log(N+1)).
 The analysis was performed using the cca() function from the vegan package (Oksanen et al., 2019).
+We also supposed that some parameters observed in the previous year could be valuable that’s why